Survey of Health, Ageing and Retirement in Europe: About SHARE

-Founded in 2002, SHARE is coordinated centrally at the Munich Center for the Economics of Aging (MEA), Max-Planck-Institute for Social Law and Social Policy and led by Managing Director Axel Börsch-Supan.
+Founded in 2002, SHARE is coordinated centrally at the SHARE Berlin Institute and led by Managing Director David Richter.
 It is a collaborative effort of more than 150 researchers worldwide who are organized in multidisciplinary national teams and cross-national working groups.
-A Scientific Monitoring Board composed of eminent international researchers and a network of advisors help to maintain and improve the project’s high scientific standards.
+A Scientific Monitoring Board composed of eminent international researchers and a network of advisors help to maintain and improve the project's high scientific standards.

 SHARE is harmonized with its role models and sister studies the U.S. Health and Retirement Study (HRS) and the English Longitudinal Study of Ageing (ELSA), and has the advantage of encompassing cross-national variation in public policy, culture and history across a variety of European countries.
 Its scientific power is based on its panel design that grasps the dynamic character of the ageing process.
-SHARE’s multi-disciplinary approach delivers a full picture of the ageing process.
+SHARE's multi-disciplinary approach delivers a full picture of the ageing process.
 Procedural guidelines and programs ensure an ex-ante harmonized cross-national design.

 The collected data include health variables (e.g. self-reported health, health conditions, physical and cognitive functioning, health behaviour, use of health care facilities), biomarkers (e.g. grip strength, body-mass index, peak flow), psychological variables (e.g. psychological health, well-being, life satisfaction), economic variables (current work activity, job characteristics, opportunities to work past retirement age, sources and composition of current income, wealth and consumption, housing, education), and social support variables (e.g. assistance within families, transfers of incomes and assets, social networks, volunteer activities).

 SHARE data collection is based on computer-assisted personal interviewing (CAPI) complemented by measurements as well as paper-and-pencil questionnaires.
 The data are available to the entire research community free of charge.